cabrerahector/wordpress-popular-posts/readme.txt

 == Changelog ==
 = 2.3.3 =
+* Minimum Wordpress version requirement changed to 3.3.
+* Minimum PHP version requirement changed to 5.2.0.
 * Improved Custom HTML feature!
-It's more flexible now + new Content Tags added: {url}, {text_title}, {author}, {category}, {views}, {comments}
+It's more flexible now + new Content Tags added: {url}, {text_title}, {author}, {category}, {views}, {comments}!.
 * Added ability to exclude posts by ID (similar to the category filter).
+* Added ability to enable / disable logging visits from logged-in users.
 * Added Category to the Stats Tag settings options.
 * Added range parameter to wpp_get_views().
 * Added numeric formatting to the wpp_get_views() function.
 * When enabling the Display author option, author's name will link to his/her profile page.
+* Fixed bad numeric formatting in Stats showing truncated views count.
 * Fixed AJAX update feature (finally!).
+WPP works properly now when using caching plugins!
-* Fixed WP Post Ratings not displaying on the list (and while it works, there are errors coming from the WP Post Ratings plugin itself: http://wordpress.org/support/topic/plugin-wp-postratings-undefined-indexes)
+* Fixed WP Post Ratings not displaying on the list (and while it works, there are errors coming from the WP Post Ratings plugin itself: http://wordpress.org/support/topic/plugin-wp-postratings-undefined-indexes).
 * Improved database queries for speed.
 * Fixed bug preventing PostRating to show.
 * Removed Timthumb (again) in favor of the updated get_img() function based on Victor Teixeira's vt_resize function.
 * Cron now removes from cache all posts that have been trashed or eliminated.
+* Added proper numeric formatting for views / comments count.
+(Thank you for the tip, dimagsv!)
 * Added "the title filter fix" that affected some themes.
 (Thank you, jeremyers1!)
 * Added dutch translation.
 (Thank you, Jeroen!)
 * Added german translation.
 (Thank you, Martin!)